 Course Prerequisites: MATH 1152, 1161.xx, 1172, 1181, or equivalent, or permission of instructor.
 Not open to students with credit for 4201 or Math 4530.

-Course Materials: The required textbook for this course is Mathematical Statistics with Applications (7th edition) by Wackerly, Mendenhall and Sheaffer.
-A useful reference for R
+Course Materials: The required textbook for this course is Mathematical Statistics with Applications (7th edition) by Wackerly, Mendenhall and Sheaffer, and will be provided through CarmenBooks.
+This is accessible from the course website in Carmen.